The Gaussian Double-Bubble and Multi-Bubble Conjectures: Calculation of First and Second Variations

 we obtain:

 where the last equality follows by expanding out the weighted divergences as in (\ref{eq:expanding-tangential-divergence}).
 We now claim that we may integrate-by-parts and proceed as follows:

 Indeed, if $X$ is compactly supported, this holds by the Gauss--Green--De Giorgi theorem (\ref{eq:integration-by-parts}).
-For admissible $X$ and volume and perimeter regular $U$, this follows by employing in addition a truncation argument, exactly as the one employed in the proof of \cite[Lemma 5.2]{EMilmanNeeman-GaussianDoubleBubbleConj}.
+For admissible $X$ and volume and perimeter regular $U$, this follows by employing in addition a truncation argument, exactly as the one employed in Appendix \ref{app:translations}.
 To summarize: \begin{lemma} For $U$ and $X$ as above:

 \end{lemma}